vivianknee/vivianblog/_posts/2023-11-15-mini-project-ideation.md

 - **Plan for abstraction and inheritance**
     - we will have some features have the option to choose the sort type since we don't want the project to have repetitive features but we want to use all sorting algorithms
     - perhaps we will add a time box on each feature page showing the time of each sort based on the algorithm used
+    - there will be a main sorting class and sub classes within that extend the from the main class.

 ### Feature 1: Artwork Popularity